vincentlinzhu/sofweek_recommender/README.md

 }
 ```

-Returns a list of items sorted by vector similarity.
+Returns the most relevant events or speakers ordered by similarity score.

+---

 ## Design Notes

 - Embeddings use 384 dimensions to match the MiniLM model.
 - The `pgvector` extension with the `ivfflat` index provides efficient ANN search.
 - The project is containerised for easy local development.

+---

 ## Hourly Scraping